Investin-pro/Investin_docs/docs/investor.md

 === "Solana"

-    Investors are required to interact with the program and deposit in the base token of the fund, this amount is initially stored in the router vault under a PDA and an investor account is created to identify each investment, essentially making unique investment receipts to handle each investment.
+    Investors are required to interact with the Fund program and deposit in the base denomination of the fund, this amount is initially stored in the router vault and an investor account is created to identify each investment, essentially making unique investment receipts to handle each investment independently.

     ```yaml
     FundInstruction::InvestorDeposit { amount }